bjnord/coding_practice/advent-2022/day-09/README.md

 Your puzzle answer was `6236`.

+### Part One Design

+> **Mild spoiler ahead.**

+After finishing day 9, I learned that the distance between two knots on a grid being used by this puzzle has a name: the "chessboard distance" or ["Chebyshev distance"](https://en.wikipedia.org/wiki/Chebyshev_distance).

 ## Part Two

 A rope snaps!
 Suddenly, the river is getting a lot closer than you